Cheese-Slice-1/KaNe-Engine/README.md

             consonant: 52
             cutoff: 69
             preutterance: 26
+#you can include other languages in the same style as jpn-ro and jpn-ka
 ```

-The best way to change the phonemes' configuration is to oto it in UTAU or another program and then copy the configurations from the _.oto_.
+The best way to know the phonemes' configuration is to OTO the voicebank in UTAU or another OTOing program, and then use the generated configurations.

-Keep in mind what do these configurations do:
+Keep in mind what each of the configurations mean:
 * source: the sample itself
 * offset: the start of the sample (useful when your sample has a silence at the start)
 * consonant: the consonant area, which isn't affected by the pitch